georgeliu95/TensorRT/plugin/efficientNMSPlugin/README.md

 #### Choosing the Score Threshold

 The algorithm is highly sensitive to the selected `score_threshold` parameter.
 With a higher threshold, fewer elements need to be processed and so the algorithm runs much faster.
 Therefore, it's beneficial to always select the highest possible score threshold that fulfills the application requirements.
 Threshold values lower than approximately 0.01 may cause substantially higher latency.

-#### Choosing the Max Selected Boxes

-The `max_selected_boxes` parameter sets the maximum amount of elements with which NMS is actually performed.
-For most traditional object detection applications, a value of 1024 will be sufficient, especially if a non-zero `score_threshold` parameter has been set.
-If the network needs to process unusually large image sizes or very busy scenes with many positive detections, it may be necessary to increase this parameter, in which case, it is best to use exact multiples of 1024, up to a maximum of 4096.

 #### Using Sigmoid Activation